mgchandler/brisect/README.md

 	- [ ] Offline usage (function `zaber_motion.Library.enable_device_db_store()` updates from internet - need alternative behaviour when not available).
 - Handyscope package:
 	- [ ] Read in magnitude and phase data.
+		- [ ] Read in data in real time as well!
 	- [ ] Process input data to meaningful form.
 - Feedback loop for detection:
 	- [ ] Determine geometry of the part being inspected.